amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ## Reference architecture: eShopOnDapr

-As mentioned earlier in an earlier chapter, the [eShopOnDapr](https://github.com/dotnet-architecture/eShopOnDapr) app provides an end-to-end reference architecture for constructing a microservices application implementing Dapr. eShopOnDapr is an evolution of the widely popular [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainer) app, created several years ago.
-Both versions use the Publish/Subscribe pattern for communicating [integration events](https://devblogs.microsoft.com/cesardelatorre/domain-events-vs-integration-events-in-domain-driven-design-and-microservices-architectures/#integration-events) across microservices, including the following actions:
+As mentioned earlier in an earlier chapter, the accompanying [eShopOnDapr](https://github.com/dotnet-architecture/eShopOnDapr) app provides an end-to-end reference architecture for constructing a microservices application implementing Dapr. eShopOnDapr is an evolution of the widely popular [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainer) app, created several years ago.
+Both versions use the Publish/Subscribe pattern for communicating [integration events](https://devblogs.microsoft.com/cesardelatorre/domain-events-vs-integration-events-in-domain-driven-design-and-microservices-architectures/#integration-events) across microservices.
+Integration events include:

 - When a user checks-out a shopping basket.
 - When a payment for an order has succeeded.
-- When the grace-period of a purchase has expired.
+- When the grace-period of a purchase has expired

 Eventing in both versions of eShop is based on an `IEventBus` interface.
 In the earlier eShopOnContainers, the `IEventBus` was complex: